Leverage Data-Driven Retail Analytics

 - Why partial solutions are not enough

 Most brands have data collection down.
-Systems automatically collect purchase transactions, web browsing behavior, interactions with mobile apps, responses to email campaigns, and much more.
-But petabytes of customer data have little or no value until you can turn them into actionable insights to then use to formulate a data-driven retail strategy.
+Systems automatically collect purchase transactions, web browsing behavior, interactions with mobile apps or social media, responses to email campaigns and much more.
+But petabytes of customer data have little or no value until you can turn them into an actionable insight to then use to formulate a data-driven retail strategy.

 Here’s why.
-Retailers tend to use multiple siloed systems, each of which stores and organizes data in its own unique way.
-Traditionally, marketers — the people who really understand both their shoppers and the business — have not had access to that data, or been able to combine it in creative ways to discover patterns and opportunities.
-That left them reliant on IT and analytics experts to unify and connect all those different types of customer data for them.
+Businesses in the retail market tend to use multiple siloed customer analytics systems, each of which stores and organizes data in its own unique way.
+Traditionally, marketers — the people who really understand both their shoppers and the business — have not had access to that data or been given the proper analytics tools able to combine retailer historical data it in creative ways to discover patterns and opportunities.
+That left them reliant on IT and retail analytics experts to unify and connect all those different types of customer data for them.

 For example, it could not handle the data produced by new marketing channels and other systems that came online in the meantime.
-And in the digital age, the entire retail landscape is undergoing change at an extraordinarily fast pace.
-And so the solutions, as built, often did not support the new retail strategies necessary to keep up with these constant changes.
+And in the digital age, the entire retail industry is undergoing change at an extraordinarily fast pace.
+And so the analytics solution of new retail analytics software, as built, often did not support the advanced analytics necessary to keep up with the constant changes of the retail sector.

 As a result, marketers have been forced to make due with only a small subset set of the customer data they actually possess.
 And so they end up relying on old-fashioned, increasingly ineffective strategies, including:

-In addition to these challenges, marketers are also losing access to a critical tool that, for decades, helped them understand customer preferences and target them with messages accordingly: cookies and other third-party data.
+In addition to these challenges, marketers are also losing access to a critical tool that, for decades, helped them understand consumer behavior and target retail customers with messages accordingly: cookies and other third-party data.

-More recently, Google has independently decided to block third-party cookies in its Chrome browser, which is likely to have “major competitive impacts for digital businesses, consumer services, and technological innovation,” according to Dan Jaffe, group EVP of government relations at the Association of National Advertisers (ANA).
+More recently, Google has independently decided to block third-party cookies in its Chrome browser, which is likely to have “major competitive impacts for digital businesses, consumer services and technological innovation,” according to Dan Jaffe, group EVP of government relations at the Association of National Advertisers.

-What does this mean for the retail sector?
+What does this mean for the retail sector and data analytics?
 Today’s retailers must squeeze as much insight out of their first-party data as possible.
-The good news is, brands have huge amounts of rich data-and they don’t have to pay for it.
-And that data is generally of significantly higher quality than the third-party type, since you know the data first-hand and can ensure its accuracy.
+The good news is, brands have huge amounts of rich data thanks to the historical data collected through the supply chain,POS systems, social media, retail sales and more.
+And that data is generally of significantly higher quality than the third-party type, since you know the data firsthand and can ensure its accuracy.

-So what does it take to turn all that data into actionable insights?
+So what does it take to turn all that data into an actionable insight?
 Yes, you need smart, dedicated marketers.
 You also need as much historical and streaming or real-time data as possible.
-And of course you need business intelligence and predictive analytics, up to and including artificial intelligence (AI) and machine language (ML) solutions.
+And of course you need business intelligence and predictive analytics, up to and including artificial intelligence (AI) and machine learning (ML) solutions.

 But then, you could end up with great customer insights that end up sitting on the shelf unused.
 Why?
-Because marketers have no way to deploy those insights to at speed or at scale in actual campaigns.
-Every marketer knows this phenomenon first-hand.
+Because marketers have no way to deploy those insights at speed or at scale in actual campaigns.
+Every marketer in the retail market knows this phenomenon firsthand.

 So, let’s consider for a moment all of the capabilities that you need to overcome these challenges:

 - Unified customer data.
-In addition to demographic information, personalization requires streaming and/or real-time data as well as offline (in-store) behaviors—including sales data and other transactions.
+In addition to demographic information, personalization requires streaming and/or real-time data as well as offline (in-store) behaviors, including retail sales data and other transactions.
 Specifically, you must be able to append each of these granular “events” to a single, unified customer profile.
 In addition, you must be able to match up known customers with anonymous users associated with email addresses, cookies, etc.

 - Predictive analytics, including AI/ML.
 With all that data unified and organized in the way marketers actually think, you can then go beyond traditional business intelligence tools to power sophisticated predictive analytics.
 For example, AI/ML can discover insights marketers would never have thought to look for — and can do so on the full spectrum of all that powerful, granular data.
+A smart recommendation engine uses intuitive machine learning techniques to deliver advanced analytics to your retail operation, saving you time.
 However, it is also critical that the resulting “customer scores” be ingested instantly and seamlessly into unified customer profiles.
 Only then do those customer insights become immediately available to marketers.

-- Omni-channel orchestration.
-From email, DM, mobile, and website messaging to in-store clienteling, you need a way to seamlessly connect all those customer insights to orchestrate truly cross-channel customer journeys-including the ability to turn insights into highly relevant, personalized messages in as close to real time as possible.
-That is how you demonstrate to consumers that you know them, and that you are willing and able to help them along their journey with your brand.
-In this way, you don’t just increase sales one time, but cultivate customer loyalty over the long term.
+- Omnichannel orchestration.
+From email, social media, mobile and website messaging to in-store clienteling, you need a way to seamlessly connect all those customer insights to orchestrate truly cross-channel customer journeys, including the ability to turn insights into highly relevant, personalized messages in as close to real time as possible.
+That is how you demonstrate to consumers that you know them and that you are willing and able to help them along their customer journey with your brand.
+In this way, you don’t just increase sales one time, but cultivate customer satisfaction and loyalty over the long term.

 Again, it is important to emphasize the fact that you don’t just need all four capabilities.
-You also need to be able to connect as seamlessly as possible.
+You also need to be able to connect your business analytics, analytics tools and actionable insights as seamlessly as possible.
 That is how you can really personalize the customer experience at speed and scale.

-There are currently many technologies on the market specifically designed to provide one or more of these capabilities.
+There are currently many technologies and analytics tools in on the retail market specifically designed to provide one or more of these capabilities.
 Yet many of them fall short of connecting the entire, end-to-end process.
-Let’s consider a few such technologies:
+Let’s consider a few such retail data analysis technologies: